Google Business Profile can transform how you acquire customers online.

 When used correctly, your Google Business Profile can become a high-octane customer acquisition engine.

-That's because the people viewing your Profile are being pre-sold on doing business with you, because of one of the most persuasive assets a business has...
+That's because the people viewing your listing are being pre-sold on doing business with you...

-Let's look at another example of how traffic from Google Business Profile differs from normal search engine traffic - previously known to be the best quality traffic in terms of converting visitors into customers.
+Let's look at another example of how traffic from Google Business Profile differs from traditional search traffic.

-Important: As this is based on real data from a client, I am not going to share the industry to protect their confidentiality.
+Important: This is based on data from a client, so I am not going to share the industry to protect their confidentiality.

 I will say that the numbers are significant (analyzing millions in revenue).

-Leads from Google Business Profile are worth 245% more than regular search traffic.
+Leads from Google Business Profile are worth 3.4x more than those from traditional search.

-In April 2019, Google started shutting down their failed social network, Google+.
+In April 2019, Google shut down their failed social network, Google+.

 This was at least their third attempt at trying to build a competitor to Facebook.
 The other two:

-So they're building a platform based on what their users are already doing - searching for information, products, and services in their location.
+Instead, they are building a platform based on what their users are already doing: searching for information, products, and services in their location.

-Just look at these features that have been added to Google Business Profile:
+Look at the features that have been added to Google Business Profile:

 See how Google Business Profile is slowly turning into a social network all on its own?